 Mrs Buchan and her followers settled in the Thornhill area where, despite her claims of immortality, she died in 1791.
 Said to be buried in Crocketford, to where those she left behind relocated after her death, she then disappointed her adherents 50 years later when on the anniversary of her death she failed to fulfil her prophesy and rise from the dead.
 The last Buchanite died in Crocketford in 1846.

 John Paul Jones Museum and Arbigland Estate

-In the years since then, there has been continued involvement in celebrating the life of John Paul Jones and in developing the Cottage Museum from a range of interested parties involved with the US navy.
+In the years since he was laid to rest in Annapolis, there has been continued involvement in celebrating the life of John Paul Jones and in developing the Cottage Museum from a range of interested parties involved with the US navy.
 Today the museum shows Jones’s birthplace as it would have been: a small white cottage overlooking the Solway with a single room partitioned in two, with a fireplace, flagstone floor and simple furnishings.
 There is also a visitor centre which has a display relating to Solway wildlife and Arbigland estate, plus a video on John Paul Jones.
 The story of the search for his body is told in information panels and makes particularly intriguing reading.

-Arbigland estate is no longer open to the public but it does offer holiday cottages.
-The estate originally belonged to William Craik, one of the great pioneers of agricultural reform, who was born here in 1703 and also died here, aged 95, in 1798.
-Full details are available on the estate’s website at www.arbiglandestate.co.uk
+Arbigland estate: the estate originally belonged to William Craik, one of the great pioneers of agricultural reform, who was born here in 1703 and also died here, aged 95, in 1798.
+Today the estate is in seprate ownership from the house and gardens.
+Full details of Arbigland estate, and its holiday cottages, are available on the estate’s website at arbiglandestate.co.uk